GR Supra (2019-)

-The 2020 Which?
-Car Survey closed at 10:00am on 24 February 2020.
+The Which?
+Car Survey 2022 has now closed

 Why bother?
 Because while our in-depth lab tests reveal a car’s strengths and weaknesses, they won’t tell us what it’s like to live with – and that’s where you come in.

 This means when the time comes to buy your next car, you can use our research to avoid an unreliable model that's going to leave you stranded at the side of the road.